SiNGER: A Clearer Voice Distills Vision Transformers Further: Experiments and Analysis

 \subsection{Multi-Task Evaluation}

 Table~\ref{tab:exp-multi_task} summarizes multi-task linear evaluation results across ten benchmarks.
 The teacher (Large) achieves strong performance, while the Tiny baseline shows significant degradation, particularly on dense prediction tasks; ADE-20K and NYUd-v2.
 FitNet improves over the Tiny baseline by transferring intermediate features, but still inherits artifacts from the teacher, limiting overall gains.
-ViTKD performs poorly across all tasks, as its random masking strategy often collapses feature representations and prevents effective learning.
-Discussion on ViTKD is detailed in Appendix~\ref{sec:vitkd-failure}.
+ViTKD performs poorly across all tasks in most cases, as its random masking strategy often collapses feature representations and prevents effective learning.
+Distillation across diverse teacher-student pairs is discussed in Appendix~\ref{sec:various-teacher-student} and additional discussion on ViTKD is detailed in Appendix~\ref{sec:vitkd-failure}.

 By contrast, \oursname demonstrates consistent improvements over FitNet and ViTKD on most benchmarks.
 On IN-val, ADE-20K, NYUd-v2, DS, and FG, \oursname yields large gains, approaching teacher performance despite the smaller capacity.
-The only exception is iNat2019, where performance slightly drops, which we attribute to the long-tail nature of the dataset, as \citet{long-tail-not-work-01} pointed out.
-However, \oursname still outperformed FitNet.
-We report analysis on iNat2019 in Appendix~\ref{sec:appendix-long-tail-learning}.
+The only exception is iNat2019, where performance slightly drops compared to the non-distilled student-size models, which we attribute to the long-tail nature of the dataset, as \citet{long-tail-not-work-01} pointed out.
+We report an entropy-driven analysis on iNat2019 in Appendix~\ref{sec:appendix-long-tail-learning}.
 Overall, these results confirm that suppressing artifacts during distillation produces student models that are both more accurate and more generalizable across diverse tasks.